 Hundreds march to Jantar Mantar against CAA, NRC

 Hundreds of protesters, including students and civil society members, poured onto the streets in central Delhi on Monday protesting against the amended citizenship law and the National Register of Citizens.
-The protesters, carrying placards and banners of all sizes and colors, converged at Mandi House around 11 am and started marching towards Jantar Mantar.
+The protesters, carrying placards and banners of all sizes and colours, converged at Mandi House around 11 am and started marching towards Jantar Mantar where they reached around 12.30 pm via Barakhamba Road and Tolstoy Road.

 A large number of police and paramilitary personnel walked along with them.
 "The protesters do not have permission to take out a march, but as long as they maintain peace, we do not have a problem," a police official said.

-Siraj Talib, the national secretary of the Welfare Party of India, "We are protesting against the CAA and NRC.
+Siraj Talib, the national secretary of the Welfare Party of India, "We are protesting against the CAA and the NRC.
 We have permission, I have spoken to police and we are marching towards Jantar Mantar."
+The protesters were raising anti-CAA, anti-government and anti-BJP slogans.
+They were also carrying placards with messages, which read 'reject CAA and NRC" and 'we Indians standing against NRC and reject Citizenship Amendment Act'.

+Riyasat Malik (20), who works in a private organisation, said that he along with around 80 women, came here from Sunder Nagri to support the anti-CAA protest.
+"Just like Shaheen Bagh, scores of women in Sunder Nagri are also sitting in protest against this newly amended law.
+They got to know about this march yesterday and came here in its support.
+This would not stop here and the government will need to revoke this law," Malik said.

+Abdul Ghaffar (61), who came to join the protest from Ghaziabad, said they want the government to listen to them.
+"The government has already cleared its stand after amending the law, but now we want them to listen us as well.
+We are not fighting with them, they are our leaders and our government also.
+We want to tell them our grievances," said Ghaffar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)